onebeyond/rascal/README.md

 ## Very Important Section About Event Handling

 [amqplib](https://www.npmjs.com/package/amqplib) emits error events when a connection or channel encounters a problem.
 Rascal will listen for these and provided you use the default configuration will attempt automatic recovery (reconnection etc), however these events can indicate errors in your code, so it's also important to bring them to your attention.
 Rascal does this by re-emitting the error event, which means if you don't handle them, they will bubble up to the uncaught error handler and crash your application.
+It is insufficient to register a global uncaughtException handler - doing so without registering individual handlers will prevent your application from crashing, but also prevent Rascal from recovering.

-There are four places where you should do this
+There are four places where you need to register error handlers.

 1. Immediately after obtaining a broker instance